nuwa-protocol/NIPs/NIPs/nip-1.md

 -   **Controller**: The `controller` field of the DID document must point to the entity holding the Master Key(s), which is typically the DID subject itself.
 -   **Recovery Mechanisms**: Robust key recovery mechanisms (e.g., Social Recovery, Multi-signature, Hardware Wallet, M-of-N schemes) are essential and depend on the adopted DID method and the Agent's nature.

+### Unified Service Discovery via DID Documents

+A core principle for the ecosystem is to enable simple and standardized discovery of services offered by Agents.
+NIP-1 establishes the use of the `service` property within a DID document as the **standard mechanism for service declaration and discovery**.

+-   **Service Declaration**: Any Agent (user or service provider) that offers a service discoverable by other Agents MUST declare these services within the `service` array of its DID document.
+-   **Standardized Service Types**: Each NIP that defines a specific service (e.g., a Fiat Proxy service as in NIP-5, an LLM Gateway as in NIP-9) MUST specify a unique `type` string for that service (e.g., `"FiatProxyServiceNIP5"`, `"LLMGatewayNIP9"`).
+This `type` is used in the `service.type` field of the service entry.
+-   **Service-Specific Metadata**: The NIP defining the service MUST also specify the structure of any additional metadata required for that service.
+This metadata should be included as properties within the corresponding `service` entry in the DID document.
+The `serviceEndpoint` property typically defines the primary interaction endpoint for the service.
+-   **Client Discovery**: Client Agents discover services by:
+    1. Obtaining the DID of a potential service provider.
+    2. Resolving the DID document associated with that DID.
+    3. Iterating through the `service` array in the DID document, looking for entries with the desired `service.type`.
+    4. Extracting the `serviceEndpoint` and other service-specific metadata to interact with the service.

+This approach ensures a consistent and decentralized way for services to be announced and discovered, leveraging the existing DID infrastructure.

 ### DID Document Structure Example

 Below is an example of a DID document conforming to this NIP.
 This example uses `did:example` as a placeholder for a concrete DID method.